Adobe’s Liquid Mode leverages AI to reformat PDFs for mobile devices

 Adobe describes Liquid Mode, which began showing up for some Acrobat users earlier in the year, as the first step in a “multi-year vision to fundamentally change the way people consume digital documents.”
 Another step is Adobe’s PDF Extract API, a beta service that taps Sensei to extract text, table structure, cell data, images, and more from PDFs automatically.

 When Liquid Mode is enabled, it attempts to spot and make sense of headings, paragraphs, images, lists, tables, and other parts of PDFs and where they fit in a hierarchy and order.
 It simultaneously creates an intelligent outline, collapsible and expandable sections, and searchable text for faster touch navigation.
-Users can adjust things like font size and spacing between words, characters, and lines to suit their reading preferences; words become resizable and reflowable, images tappable and expandable, and tables fully responsive.
+Users can adjust things like font size and spacing between words, characters, and lines to suit their reading preferences.
+And words become resizable and reflowable, images tappable and expandable, and tables fully responsive.

-Adobe says it’s exploring partnerships with institutions to use Liquid Mode as an educational tool to “unlock the secrets of reading … for people” of all ages and abilities.
-“Digital experiences have never been more critical — cutting across all industries and impacting daily work and personal lives.
-And this has never been more apparent than the demand we’re seeing for our Document Cloud products and services, which have skyrocketed,” Adobe VP Ashley Still wrote in a blog post.
-“Sign usage has risen more than 200% and Acrobat DC monthly active users have more than doubled in 2020, reflecting the growing role PDF plays across all segments of the economy.”
+Adobe says it’s exploring partnerships with institutions to use Liquid Mode as an educational tool to “unlock the secrets of reading” for people of all ages and abilities.
+Adobe VP Ashley Still wrote in a blog post that “sign usage has risen more than 200% and Acrobat DC monthly active users have more than doubled in 2020, reflecting the growing role PDF plays across all segments of the economy.”